1 Day in Singapore Itinerary: Plan Your Perfect Trip

 Fort Canning Tree Tunnel

 The Fort Canning Tree Tunnel staircase is the Instagram-famous spiral staircase surrounded by greenery, and yes, it’s worth the hype if you like cool photos.
 It’s definitely not a secret spot, so we waited in a quick line to snap a few photos.
-It’s a quick stop, but a fun one to slot into your 1 day in Singapore itinerary if you’re already in the park.
+It’s a quick stop, but a fun one to slot into a 1 day Singapore itinerary.

 Sang Nila Utama Garden